carolynmary/burger-logger/README.md

 - - -
 - - -
 ### This burger logger, “Eat-Da-Burger!,” is a restaurant app that lets users input the names of burgers they'd like to eat.
-And when the burger has been eaten, it can moved to the devoured list.
+And when the burger has been eaten, it can be moved to the devoured list.
 - - -
 - - -